open-metadata/OpenMetadata/docs/open-source-community/developer/build-code-run-tests/ingestion-framework.md

 In the Ingestion Framework, this process is handled with `datamodel-code-generator`, which is able to read JSON schemas and automatically prepare `pydantic` models representing the input definitions.
 Please, make sure to run `make install_dev generate` from the project root to fill the `ingestion/src/metadata/generated` directory with the required models.

+Once you have generated the sources, you should be able to run the tests and the `metadata` CLI.
+You can test your setup by running `make coverage` and see if you get any errors.

 ### Quality tools

 When working on the Ingestion Framework, you might want to take into consideration the following style-check tooling: